GE

 Bestinvest offers free investment coaching with no session limit.
 These are not sales calls — they're genuine guidance sessions that explain fund choices, ISA allowances and withdrawal mechanics to anyone who asks, client or not.
 Paid Portfolio Health Check advice costs £495 (VAT included) for a one-off plan.
 AJ Bell offers customer support but not free advisory sessions.

 AJ Bell covers ISA and SIPP exit fees from a previous provider up to £500 — but only if your transferred balance is £20,000 or more.
-Bestinvest does not match that offer but charges nothing for transfers in.
-For anyone escaping a legacy platform with chunky exit fees, the AJ Bell incentive is worth up to a year's platform costs on a £50,000 ISA.
-Both platforms are FCA-authorised and covered by FSCS investment protection up to £85,000 per person per firm for custody cash and investments.
-That is the investment limit — not the £120,000 deposit-protection threshold that went live for banks and building societies on 1 December 2025.
+Bestinvest charges nothing for transfers in but doesn't cover exit fees.
+For anyone escaping a legacy platform with chunky exit fees, the AJ Bell incentive is worth up to a year's platform fees.

 Which platform wins for your specific profile